-The energy consumption figures reported on for DFES 2020 focus on the licence area total energy consumption, and are not provided at a more granular level.
+The energy consumption figures reported on for DFES 2021 focus on the licence area total energy consumption, and are not provided at a more granular level.
 As demonstrated in Figure 28, the energy consumption across WPD has decreased in the previous ten years.
 A similar process to the underlying demand decreases was undertaken to extrapolate these trends into the future, also accounting for the fact that new connections made in the previous 10 years.
 These assumptions have been used to infer a licence area specific energy reduction for each year and scenario using measureable data observed from historic WPD specific energy consumption figures.
+The 2020 data was excluded from this analysis as the long-lasting impact of covid-19 on customer behaviour is not yet known therefore 2020 energy consumption data was treated as anomalous.
+We will be further reviewing this in DFES 2022 once there is more data available.